swcarpentry/shell-novice/03-pipefilter.md

 Every process also has a default output channel called [standard output](../../gloss.html#standard-output) (or "stdout").

-The shell is just another program, and runs in a process like any other.
+The shell is actually just another program.
 Under normal circumstances,
 whatever we type on the keyboard is sent to the shell on its standard input, and whatever it produces on standard output is displayed on our screen.